barney11/tmdb-data-platform/README.md

 You can easily build a Looker Studio report with charts from the curated bigquery tables.

 ---
-_This project was developed by listening to the album "Looping", a collaboration between Rone and the Orchestre National de Lyon._
+_This project was developed while listening to the album "Looping", a collaboration between Rone and the Orchestre National de Lyon._